 Andrew the Apostle, the First Called

-Saint Andrew is one of the four fisherman chosen and invested (ordained) by Jesus to be His disciples; his “fishers of men Mark 3:14 & Mark 1:16-20.”
-He is one of the twelve apostles also chosen by Jesus.
+Andrew is one of the four fisherman chosen by Jesus to be His disciples; his “fishers of men Mark 3:14 & Mark 1:16-20.”
+After a tumultuous period of discipleship 11 of Christ’s disciples would become His apostles.

-Note that the Greek word apostolos means messenger, envoy, or one commissioned by another to represent him in some way.
-The Latin translation of apostolos is missio, which is the Latin root of the English word missionary.
+The English word apostle is derived from the Greek word apostolos which means messenger, envoy, or one commissioned by another to represent him in some way.
+The Latin translation of apostolos is missio, the Latin root of the English word missionary.
+In a general sense the 12 disciples of the risen Christ became His apostles when he gave them the Great Commission Matthew 28:19-20, just prior to His ascension back to Heaven.

 The Greek Origin of the Name Andrew

-It is interesting that his name is Greek, Andrew (Greek: Andreas).
+It is interesting that Andrew’s name is of Greek origin.
+It is derived from the name Andreas.
 Andrew means manly or brave.
 It is remarkable because no a similar name in Hebrew or Aramaic is recorded for him.
 This reflects the extent of the Hellenization which was left over from the conquests of Alexander the Great in 322 BC and the subsequent rule of Galilee by Alexander’s successors, the diadochi until they were expelled during the Maccabean Revolt (in 160 BC).
-Andrew, having been given a Greek name, shows the persistence of that Hellenization which was still present in of the region of Galilee at the time of Christ.
+Andrew, having been given a Greek name, shows the persistence of that Hellenization which was still influential in the region of Galilee at the time of Christ.

-The Many Jews Who Were Looking Forward to God’s Promised Messiah
+The Many Observant Jews Were Looking Forward to God’s Promised Messiah

-Prior to being called by Christ, Andrew and his associate the Apostle John, were watching for the Messiah, and they were following John the Baptist John 1:35-42.
+Prior to being called by Christ, Andrew and his associate the Apostle John, were following John the Baptist in anticipation of the arrival of God’s Messiah John 1:35-42.

 Illustration of Jesus the Christ’s Baptism in the Jordan River

-Andrew and John, who was also soon the become an apostle of Christ, both witnessed, John the Baptist’s, baptism of Christ.
+Andrew and his friend John, who were both also soon the become disciples of Christ, both witnessed, John the Baptist’s, baptism of Jesus of Nazareth.

 Andrew Ran to Tell His Brother Simon that He Has Seen and Met the Messiah